PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Even as he said this, Boltac recognized that it wasn't the whole truth, but it was as much of the truth as he was willing to tell.

-"What happened to the sword?" ask Relan.
+"What happened to the sword?" asked Relan.

 "I carried the awful thing with me in my travels.
 Thinking that the power and the skill of the sword would make me a mighty robber.
 It saved my life with some bandits, but in the end, the screams, the memories of the faces of the men I had killed, especially my comrades in arms -- who had become my family after I had abandoned my family -- I couldn't bear the touch of the thing.